Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Opening Prayer

 Father in Heaven we praise and glorify you.
 We thank you for bringing us together today for this Children's Liturgy lesson.
-Thank you for revealing to us the stories of the many people who witnessed your resurrected body.
+Thank you for revealing to us the stories of the old testament that predicted the things you accomplished (showing us that it was all part of Gods plan).
 Thank you for giving us hope and making salvation a possibility for all of us.
 Please send us the Holy Spirit so that we can recognize when you are trying to speak to us through our encounter with others in our day-to-day travels.
 We pray this in Jesus' name.
 Amen.

 Gospel (Luke 24:13-35)